-- universal-orchestrator This image has no built-in functionality and is designed to be used with custom extensions. - universal-orchestrator-ssl This image provides the SSL capability to provide support for SSL discovery and monitoring.
+This image has no built-in functionality and is designed to be used with custom extensions.

+• universal-orchestrator-ssl:[version]

+This image provides the SSL capability to provide support for SSL discovery and monitoring.

 Note: The image artifactory will be available soon.
-For more information, visit soft-ware.keyfactor.com or contact support@keyfactor.com.
+For more information, check with your Keyfactor Client Success Manager or contact support@keyfactor.com.